 What to do when your cat is in pain?

 A call to your veterinarian is an important step in addressing your pet’s dilemma.
-Prepared to be asked about your pet’s history and to explain or enumerate the symptoms displayed by your cat.
-Depending on your vet’s assessment, you may be asked to bring your pet in for further examination and laboratory tests, or you may be instructed to buy over-the-counter pain medications for your pet.
-Whatever may be the case, always follow the instructions given by your vet regarding dosage and administration, and when to stop giving the pain meds!
+Prepare to be asked about your pet’s history and to explain or enumerate the symptoms displayed by your cat.
+Depending on your vet’s assessment, you may be asked to bring your pet in for further examination and laboratory tests.

 How Pain Is Treated In Cats